genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 allows to safely download both assays and analysis results together with attached metadata to a local machine.
-Select those files you are going to export, right-click on them and select **Export Data** app.
+Select those files you are going to export, right-click on them and select **Export Data** application.
-On the app page you will see the status of your files, and if some of them are not initialized you will be suggested to initialize them prior to export.
+On the application page you will see the status of your files, and if some of them are not initialized you will be suggested to initialize them prior to export.

 .. image:: images/export1.png

-If you change you mind, you can stop exporting process by click on "Cancel" button.
+If you change you mind, you can stop exporting process by click on **Cancel** button.

 .. image:: images/export2.png

-The app creates an Export File that contains a special link to download the selected assays, that is accessible until the corresponding Export File is deleted.
+The application creates an Export File that contains a special link to download the selected assays, that is accessible until the corresponding Export File is deleted.

 .. image:: images/export3.png